Picture Perfect Postcard of Erosion from the North Rim of the Grand Canyon

 This image via Starry Night Backyard planetarium software.)

 A Lunar Pendant with a String of Planetary Pearls 6/18/10.
-If one follows the construction in the prior article, and draws a line perpendicular from the ends of a crescent or quarter moon, it will connect nearby planets in the night sky.
+If you were to take the construction in the prior article of drawing a line perpendicular from the ends of a crescent or quarter moon, it will connect nearby planets in the night sky.
 This means that the direction of the shadow that the sun casts on the moon can be used to identify the ecliptic, or solar system plane.

 The moon has an orbital inclination of 5 degrees, it is 5 degrees above or below the ecliptic.
 As a consequence, this “string of pearls” method will not be completely exact.
-It can, though, help to define a planet on the ecliptic as being a planet and not a star; and it can be surprisingly impressive.
+It can, though, help to define a planet on the ecliptic as being a planet, and not a star; and it works surprisingly well.